d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 of the resulting parallelogram is $ad-bc$.
 This area is referred to as the *determinant*.

-Let us check this quickly with some example code.
+Let's check this quickly with some example code.

 ```{.python .input}
 import numpy as np